vmosley/GitHubICLabs/README.txt

 # This is my README

-The purpose of this projecis to build a portfolio, promote our abilities and learn tecnical skills.
+# The purpose of this project is to build a portfolio, promote our abilities and learn tecnical skills.